castorini/anserini/docs/experiments-msmarco-v2.md

  -storePositions -storeDocvectors -storeRaw
 ```

-There are a total of 138,364,198 passages in the collection.
+There are a total of 138,364,198 passages in the collection (exactly the same as the original passage collection).
 In each "document" in the index comprises the url, title, headings, and passage fields concatenated together.
 With the above indexing configuration, the index size comes to 162 GB.
 However, the index size can be reduced by playing with the indexing options discussed above.